Gozo Shioda Sensei - Aikido Yoshinkan Founder

 Aikido Yoshinkan has about 150 basic

-techniques, that are repeatedly practised, which allow the students to
+techniques, that repeatedly practised, allow the students to

 master the other 3000 variations.
 Techniques are made up of initiating

-Besides the attention to distance, timing and balance, the Yoshinkan style focuses on stance and basic movements.
-Yoshinkan aikido students stand with hips and shoulders square to the front, the front foot pointing outward and the back foot pointing about 90 degrees to the front foot.
+Besides attention to distance, timing and balance, Yoshinkan style focuses on stance and basic movements.
+Yoshinkan students stand with hips and shoulders square to the front, front foot pointing outward and back foot pointing 90 degrees to the front foot.

 Kamae is the foundation of all of the techniques and students aim to perfect their kamae so that their overall technique is strengthened.

 In 1990, Gozo Shioda Sensei founded the International Yoshinkai Aikido Federation (IYAF) to promote the study of Yoshinkan outside of Japan.
-IYAF was change to Aikido Yoshinkan Foundation (AYF) in 2008.
+IYAF was changed to Aikido Yoshinkan Foundation (AYF) in 2008.